DAF M39 PanTraDo

 December 9 2021

-First evaluation of drawings, pictures and available modells spells out: Mayor project, mayor headache.
+In 2021 I get a build set of M39 and M38 Landsverk.
+Having an unbuild M39 and the vaacu formed model, I cant resist.
+A new evaluation of drawings, pictures and available modells spells out: Mayor project, mayor headache.
 The wheels where the main reason I put my vacu formed Airpress / Schmidt model on the shelf in the 90's.
-The wheels of MR models have the right tread, and they'r sendd to me for free!
+The wheels of MR models have the right tread, and they are send to me for free!
 Magnificent!
 My own wheel from the 90's has the wrong thread, the airpress wheel has 6 wheelnuts.
 The bottom of the vacu next tot the resin makes me wonder about the form of the hull.